-The Greek words translated “spirit” (pneuma) and “soul” (psyche) are very closely related.
-In fact, both can be translated as “breath”.
+The New Testament words “spirit” (pneuma) and “soul” (psyche) are very closely related.
+In fact, both can be and sometimes are translated “breath”.

-Matthew 2:20 Saying, Arise, and take the young child and his mother, and go into the land of Israel: for they are dead which sought the young child’s life.
+Matthew 2:20 Saying, Arise, and take the young child and his mother, and go into the land of Israel: for they are dead which sought the young child’s life (psyche).

-Matthew 6:25 Therefore I say unto you, Take no thought for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
+Matthew 6:25 Therefore I say unto you, Take no thought for your life (psyche), what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
 Is not the life more than meat, and the body than raiment?

-Acts 7:14 Then sent Joseph, and called his father Jacob to him, and all his kindred, threescore and fifteen souls.
+Acts 7:14 Then sent Joseph, and called his father Jacob to him, and all his kindred, threescore and fifteen souls (psyche).

-Now, I have given you a very, very tiny sample here, and I have also skipped around, but I promise you that if you search your concordance you will find that the word psyche is translated most often as body, and then second most often as mind.
+This is but a very tiny sample.
+If you search a concordance you will find the word psyche is translated most often as body, and then second most oftenly as mind.

 Acts 14:2 But the unbelieving Jews stirred up the Gentiles, and made their minds (pysche) evil affected against the brethren.

-Here is a link to the Strong’s concordance showing every instance of the word psyche as it appears in Scripture so that you can see for yourself.
+Here is a link to the Strong’s concordance showing every instance of the word psyche as it appears in Scripture so that you can verify this for yourself.

-As for the word translated spirit (pneuma), pneuma is the word the New Testament uses to identify the Holy Spirit, angels, demons, and men.
-It is also used to identify a person’s attitude, such as in 1 Corinthians 4:21 “What will ye? shall I come unto you with a rod, or in love, and in the spirit of meekness?”
+As for the word translated spirit (pneuma), it is the word the New Testament uses most often to identify the Holy Spirit, angels, demons, and even men.
+It is also used to identify a person’s attitude, such as in 1 Corinthians 4:21; “What will ye? shall I come unto you with a rod, or in love, and in the spirit of meekness?”

-Pneuma’s Old Testament counterpart, ruwach, is also used to identify God’s Spirit.
-However, the most common use for the word concerns the identification of wind, and in particular, wind as it relates to the appearance of God’s judgment.
-(I am actually going to be talking about the word this Sunday in my Hebrews lesson!)
+Pneuma’s Old Testament counterpart is the Hebrew word, “ruwach”.
+Ruwach is also used to identify God’s Spirit.
+However, it is most commonly translated as wind, and in particular, wind as it relates to the appearance of God’s judgment.
+(See https://cornbreadandbourbon.wordpress.com/2015/12/14/studies-in-hebrews-part-5-the-temptation-of-christ/ )

-But wait, there is a very interesting problem.
-We are told that God breathed into man’s nostrils the breath of neshamah.
-However, we are also told in places like Ecclesiastes that both man and animal have the same ruwach.
+Something interesting about these two words.
+We are told that God breathed into man’s nostrils the breath of neshamah (spirit/soul/wind/breath).
+However, we are also told in places like Ecclesiastes that both man and animal have the same ruwach (life).

 Ecclesiastes 3:19 For that which befalleth the sons of men befalleth beasts; even one thing befalleth them: as the one dieth, so dieth the other; yea, they have all one breath; so that a man hath no preeminence above a beast: for all is vanity.